jamulussoftware/jamulus/COMPILING.md

 Jamulus can be compiled for Linux, Windows and macOS as follows.
+Alernatively, you may wish to use one of the contributed [installation scripts](https://github.com/jamulussoftware/installscripts).

+---

 ## Download sources